Fluctuation-dissipation relation in a non-equilibrium quantum fluid

 In this Letter we identify the quantum analogs of the classical long-ranged correlations.
-Our two main results are: (1) The long-ranged anticommutator correlation functions are still related to response functions, but the relation is not a simple proportionality.
-Rather, the non-equilibrium contributions to the correlation functions are related to the multilinear response of products of observables.
-(2) In a modified form, the long-ranged correlations extend to zero temperature.
+Our two main results are: (1) The long-ranged commutator correlation functions are still related to response functions, but the relation is not a simple proportionality.
+Rather, the non-equilibrium contributions to the correlation functions are related to the {bilinear} response of products of observables, {see Eqs.~(\ref{eq:13}) and (\ref{eq:17}) below.} (2) In a modified form, the long-ranged correlations extend to zero temperature.
 This shows that they are not tied to thermal fluctuations, although thermal fluctuations can be used to probe them.
 Rather, they are an inherent long-wavelength property of the NESS and indeed reflect a novel type of generalized rigidity that does not become weaker with decreasing temperature.
 We will start by explaining the second result, and then demonstrate the first one.